Kimchi Fried Rice

 Kimchi’s flavor is pretty complex depending on the vegetables, length of fermentation, and the amount of salt or sugar used.
 The main flavor notes you will find in kimchi include sour, spicy, and umami.
 Because kimchi is a fermented dish, it has a prominent sour flavor as the lactic acid produced by bacteria during fermentation creates a tangy and pungent flavor.

+You can make your own kimchi at home from my Napa Cabbage Kimchi recipe.
 When you cook with kimchi, it is better to use mature or well-fermented kimchi.
 It means to use old kimchi with a strong flavor compared to the ones stored for a short period of time which has more raw taste.
 The fermentation not only add sour note flavor but also deepen the umami flavor in kimchi that make the dish more flavorful.

 3. Squeeze out the juice of the kimchi